Geraldo Perdomo Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is eighth in the league with a collective 9.2 strikeouts per nine innings.
+- The Phillies pitching staff is seventh in MLB with a collective 9.2 strikeouts per nine innings.

-- Phillies pitchers combine to rank 11th in baseball in home runs allowed (71 total, 1.1 per game).
+- Phillies pitchers combine to surrender 72 home runs (1.1 per game), the 10th-fewest in the league.

-- The Phillies are sending Suarez (1-2) to the mound to make his seventh start of the season.
-He is 1-2 with a 4.70 ERA and 28 strikeouts in 30 2/3 innings pitched.
+- Nola (5-5) gets the starting nod for the Phillies in his 15th start of the season.
+He's put together a 4.60 ERA in 88 2/3 innings pitched, with 84 strikeouts.

-- In his last time out on Friday against the Los Angeles Dodgers, the left-hander went six innings, giving up one earned run while surrendering four hits.
+- In his last outing on Saturday against the Los Angeles Dodgers, the righty went 6 1/3 innings, allowing six earned runs while surrendering seven hits.

-- The 27-year-old has an ERA of 4.70, with 8.2 strikeouts per nine innings, in six games this season.
-Opponents have a .283 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.